Imaginarium | કલ્પતરુ

 Can an ethereal labyrinth float gently on thin air?

-It is well-known that gridshells can take on many curved shapes and forms.
-These are structurally firm when built on the ground.
-We sought to challenge this with a simple question.
-Would it still be stable when lifted several feet of the datum?
+It is commonplace that gridshells can take on diverse curved forms, structurally robust when built on flat ground.
+We sought to challenge this idea with a simple counter: Would it remain stable when lifted several feet of the datum?